kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_junit.md

 ## Synopsis

 Report JUnit test evidence for a commit in Kosli flows.
-All .xml files from --results-dir are parsed.
+All .xml files from --results-dir are parsed and uploaded to Kosli's evidence vault.
 If there are no failing tests and no errors the evidence is reported as compliant.
 Otherwise the evidence is reported as non-compliant.

 ```shell